ausd-io/ausd/doc/standards/ecash-alias.md

 ### The Protocol Identifier

-This protocol adheres to the eCash [OP_RETURN Prefix Guideline](op_return-prefix-guideline.md) and uses the 2E786563 protocol identifier, which must be pushed with the 0x04 opcode.
+This protocol adheres to the ausCash [OP_RETURN Prefix Guideline](op_return-prefix-guideline.md) and uses the 2E786563 protocol identifier, which must be pushed with the 0x04 opcode.

 ### Version Number